Purpose & Scope

 3. Invited Reviews and Synthesis Articles

 The EIC has the option to solicit articles that review and synthesize important topics that pertain to the scientific foundations of human–wildlife interactions, wildlife damage management, and wildlife conservation policy and management.
 Invited articles must include a Management Implications section, and are reviewed by an AE and the EIC.
-They are exempt from page charges.
+If HWI solicits a review or synthesis article, page charges may be waived.
+HWI also welcomes unsolicited reviews or synthesis papers on topics within the scope of the journal.
+Page charges apply for unsolicited reviews or synthesis papers.

 4. In My Opinion